dsyer/inner-loop-boot-k8s/README.md

 skaffold dev --port-forward
 ```

 App comes up on port 4503.
+You can make changes and they will be synced to the running container, where they are picked up by devtools and the app will restart.

 ## Telepresence